tablecheck/mongoid_archivable/README.md

-# Archivable Documents for Mongoid
+# Mongoid::Archivable

 [![Build Status](https://travis-ci.org/tablecheck/mongoid_archivable.svg?branch=master)](https://travis-ci.org/simi/mongoid_archivable) [![Gem Version](https://img.shields.io/gem/v/mongoid_archivable.svg)](https://rubygems.org/gems/mongoid_archivable) [![Gitter chat](https://badges.gitter.im/tablecheck/mongoid_archivable.svg)](https://gitter.im/tablecheck/mongoid_archivable)

 `Mongoid::Archivable` enables archiving (soft delete) of Mongoid documents.
 Instead of being removed from the database, archived docs are flagged with an `archived_at` timestamp.

-This gem is forked from [mongoid_paranoia](https://github.com/simi/mongoid_paranoia), but with the following key differences:
+This gem is forked from [mongoid_paranoia](https://github.com/simi/mongoid_paranoia).

+**Caution:** This repo/gem `mongoid_archivable` (underscored) is different than [mongoid-archivable](https://github.com/Sign2Pay/mongoid-archivable) (hyphenated).

+#### Differences with Mongoid::Paranoia

+Note the following key design differences:

 * The flag named is `archived_at` rather than `deleted_at`.
 The name `deleted_at` is confusing with respect to hard deletion.
-* This gem does **not** set a default scope.
-By default, queries return both unarchived (live) and archived documents.
+* This gem does **not** set a default scope on root (non-embedded) docs.
+Use the `.unarchived` (live) and `.archived` query scopes as needed.
+* Mongoid::Paranoia overrides the `delete` and `destroy` methods with new "soft-delete" behavior.
+This gem leaves `delete` and `destroy` intact.
 * Requires calling the `archivable` macro function in the model definition to enable.
 Model-specific configuration is possible.
 * Monkey patches and hackery are removed.

-**Caution:** This repo/gem `mongoid_archivable` (underscored) is different than [mongoid-archivable](https://github.com/Sign2Pay/mongoid-archivable) (hyphenated).

 ## Installation